-As it is observed in Figure 4 (d), the CCTO-PT dielectric permittivity has highest value at all temperature and frequencies ranges compared with pure samples.
-This increase is may be related to the layer (layer has different electrical properties) formation in the area near the phases explained in terms of an internal barrier layer capacitor (IBLC) structure of thin insulating grain boundaries (GBs) and conducting grain interior (bulk) regions [30, 31].
+As observed in Figure 4(d), the CCTO-PT dielectric permittivity has highest value at all temperature and frequencies ranges compared with pure samples.
+This increasemay be related to the layer (layer has different electrical properties) formation in the area near the phases explained in terms of an internal barrier layer capacitor (IBLC) structure of thin insulating grain boundaries (GBs) and conducting grain interior (bulk) regions [30, 31].
 The origin of the IBLC structure is due to a small Cu non-stoichiometry introduced in CCTO structure, which take place between the GBs and bulk.
 On the other hand, the value of dielectric permittivity of CCTO-PT is three time more than that of pure CCTO due to the condenser surfaces observed in SEM results for CCTO-PT ceramic.
 This increase in permittivity is also observed in our previous work on the same CCTO-PT composites (for x=10 to 100%) [21] and also in the literature for BST-CCTO composite [18].

-Figure 4.
-Temperature dependence of dielectric constant of the ceramics sintered at 1000 °C/8h for; (a) pure PT at different frequencies, (b) pure CCTO at different frequencies, (c) CCTO-PT composite at different frequencies and (d) CCTO, PT and CCTO-PT at 50 kHz.
+Figure4.Temperature dependence of dielectric constant of the ceramics sintered at 1000 °C/8h for:(a) pure PT at different frequencies, (b) pure CCTO at different frequencies, (c) CCTO-PT composite at different frequencies and (d) CCTO, PT and CCTO-PT at 50 kHz

-Figure 5 showed the evolution of dielectric permittivity and losses as function of frequency for all the PT, CCTO and CCTO-PT samples.
-We can notice a clear decrease of dielectric permittivity with increasing frequency at low frequency region.
-While at high frequency region the permittivity remains constant with the frequency variation which confirm the ferroelectric behaviour evolution for these ceramics.
-Through, the evolution of dielectric loss for CCTO and CCTO-PT ceramics has the same evolution and follows the same evolution than the dielectric permittivity as function of frequency.
-While for PT ceramic, we observed an appearance of a maximum of dielectric losses at 10^5 of frequency.
+Figure 5showsthe evolution of dielectric permittivity and losses as function of frequency for all the PT, CCTO andCCTO-PT samples.
+A clear decrease of dielectric permittivity with increasing frequency at low frequency region can be observed.
+While at high frequency region, the permittivity remainsconstant with the frequency variation which confirm the ferroelectric behaviour evolution for these ceramics.
+The evolution of dielectric loss for CCTO and CCTO-PT ceramics are the same and follows the same evolution than the dielectric permittivity as a function of frequency.
+While for PT ceramic, an appearance of a maximum of dielectric losses at 105 of frequency is observed.